jimpei8989/ADL-HW1/report.md

 ##### Findings

+First of all, similar to experiment 1, we can find that as $N_{layers}$ increases, and the model is more powerful, it's more likely the model gets overfitted.
+We can observe the trend from the *"Best Epoch"* column.
+On the other hand, we can see that the model has no significant improve when we add an additional RNN layers when $N_{layers}$ is more than 4, indicating that we should not blindly adding more RNN layers to prevent overfitting.

 #### <u>3.
 Trainable embedding or not</u>

-In this experiment, I want to examine making embedding trainable or not
+In this experiment, I want to examine whether making embedding trainable or not affects the models.

 Setting: the hidden dimension $D_{hidden}$ is set 256 and the number of RNN layers $N_{layers}$ is set 4.
 Other settings are the same as described in Q2 and Q3.